 User interface customization is important for any Counter-Strike player, and field of vision (FOV) is no exception.

 Unlike most FPS games, CS:GO is known for its long list of console commands, whether it’s for crosshairs, HUD scale, or view model position.
-The console is incredibly flexible, allowing you to change almost anything in the game.
+The console allows you to change almost anything in the game.

-If you want a change of pace, or to simply mimic the pros, then playing around with your FOV could be well worth the effort.
+If you want a change of pace, then playing around with your FOV could be well worth the effort.
 But how do you change it?